 If we felt that you or someone you told us about was at imminent risk of serious harm, we might have to act on that.
 Should something like this come about, your counsellor would discuss it with you so you could agree on a way forwards.
 Only in the most exceptional circumstances would we make a report without your prior knowledge and consent.
 We would much prefer to empower you to make the report yourself, even if that takes a little longer.

 Self-harm and suicidal ideation

 We do not report self-harm (including drug use and eating disorders) or suicidal ideation, except in the most extreme situations.
-For example, if you said you were going to leave and jump under a train.
+For example, if you said you would leave and jump under a train.
 We would much prefer to work with you, helping you to find more helpful coping strategies.

-The rules and guidance around client confidentiality are complex and do change over time.
-If you have any questions regarding client confidentiality please complete the contact form, or give us a call on 0151 329 3637 or email email@example.com?
-We would love to hear from you.
+The rules and guidance around client confidentiality are complex and developing.
+If you have questions regarding client confidentiality, please complete the contact form, call us on 0151 329 3637, or email email@example.com.
+We would be very happy to take your call.

 BACP (2019).
 Mental health law within the counselling professions in England and Wales.

 Jenkins, P. (2017) Professional Practice in Counselling and Psychotherapy: Ethics and the Law.

 The Terrorism Act (2010)

 The Drug Trafficking Act (1994)